stefanocoretta/phd-dissertation/docs/08_eng-ve-meta.md

 <p class="caption">(\#fig:syl-plot)Meta-analytical posterior distributions of the voicing effect in syllable-final and penultimate position.</p>
 </div>

-\@ref(fig:origin-shrunk-plot) shows the mean estimates (the points) of the voicing effect with 95% CIs (the horizontal segments) for each of the 11 studies.
+Figure \@ref(fig:origin-shrunk-plot) shows the mean estimates (the points) of the voicing effect with 95% CIs (the horizontal segments) for each of the 11 studies.
 For each study, the plot gives both the original estimate (as obtained from the raw data summary of the study) and the estimate shrunk by the random effects in the meta-analytical model.
 The vertical lines indicate the meta-analytical 95% CI of the voicing effect in final (solid) and penultimate syllable position (dashed).
 Original estimates further away from the meta-analytical mean effect and those with greater uncertainty (wider errors) show greater shrinkage to the mean.